Craft Feature

 let doc = OpenApi::new("Example API", "0.0.1").merge_router(&router);

-// Add routes for OpenAPI documentation and Swagger UI
+// Add OpenAPI documentation and Swagger UI routes

 let router = router